gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

                . sort
 ```

-Now that we can work on single strings we just have to write a function that applies
+Now we just have to write a function that applies `getOccurrences` to all IDs, sums up,
-`getOccurrences` to all IDs, sums up and finally multiplies the values.
+and finally multiplies the values.

 #### calcChecksum